Steven O’Neill Gives Back

 4) Place the position you wish to apply for in the subject line.

-Requirements: Must be twenty-one (21) years of age.
-Must possess a Bachelor’s Degree from accredited university or college; or Associate’s Degree in related field and one (1) year experience working with client population; or High School Diploma and three (3) years working with client population.
+Requirements: Bachelor’s Degree from an accredited university or college; or Associates’s degree in related field and 1(one) year of experience working with client population; or High School Diploma and three (3) years working with client population.

-Description: The primary responsibility of the Assistant Care Manger is to provide program services to intervene with children & youths being served in the group home.
+Description: The primary responsibility of the Child Care Counselor is to provide program services to intervene with children & youths being served in the group home.

 Schedule a Thrift Store Item Pick-Up